This post was originally written in 2015, but upon re-reading it today, it still (just about) holds up, so I finally hit publish.

 - Screen readers can't navigate the content properly

-A more extreme example of this is seen in Flipboard's mobile site.
+A more extreme example of this was seen in Flipboard's mobile site.
 Importantly: mobile site.
 Flipboard render the entire page using a

 The problem is: browsers are pretty poor when compared to the proprietary and closed platforms they're constantly compared to.